CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

     }
     ```

     Notice this looks similar to the obstacle that you just created.
 You've added an `if` statement so that this block of code only runs when the player left clicks.
+Put the "Laser" prefab to the script.

     * You can find other input options here: [dojo.soy/Input](https://docs.unity3d.com/ScriptReference/Input.html).
 If you want, try to allow the player to fire a laser when they press a different button like the spacebar.